wamp-proto/wamp-proto/spec/README.md

 Resource keys: `PUBLISH.Options.rkey|string` is a stable, technical **resource key**.

-> E.g. if your sensor as a unique serial identifier, you can use that.
+> E.g. if your sensor has a unique serial identifier, you can use that.

 *Example*